adprogit/POGL/README.md

-# POGL — Cel-Shaded Forest Renderer
+#  — Cel-Shaded Forest Renderer —

 A real-time OpenGL 4.1 renderer that draws a low-poly pine forest in a **cel / toon shading** style: quantized lighting ramps, screen-space ink